ICN vs DCN vs Claim Control Number in Medical Billing: What’s the Difference?

 FAQ

-1. Are the ICN and claim number the same?
+3. Are claim ID and claim number the same?

 Not exactly.
-A claim number is a general term, but the ICN is the payer’s specific tracking number assigned after the claim is received and processed.
+A claim number is a general term used across payers and systems.
+An ICN number is the payer’s specific tracking ID after the claim is received.
+Every ICN is a claim number, but not every claim number is an ICN.